ankay212000/Study-Circle/README.md

 # Study Circle
 <img src = 'https://github.com/ankay212000/Study-Circle/blob/main/assets/Icons/icon.png' alt = 'Me' align='center' width=300px/>
-This cross-platform app aims to join society which bridge the gap between underprivilege and privileged students.
-They can learn and grow together by helping each other.

 ## Special Thanks to contributors
 <a href="https://github.com/tanvibattu">Tanvi Battu</a>, <a href="https://github.com/im-rh-ansari">Razaul Hasan Ansari</a>, <a href="https://github.com/vineet8588">Vineet Yadav</a>